Francisco-Guido/Francisco-Guido/README.md

 I currently work in the financial sector, and throughout my professional career, I have been involved in this field.

-I am 24 years old and live in Buenos Aires, Argentina.
+I am 25 years old and live in Buenos Aires, Argentina.

 ### Skills:

 #### ⚡ Tecnologías
 - Javascript
 - Typescript
-- JAVA
+- Java
 - Node
-- HTML5
+- HTML
-- CSS3
+- CSS
-- React.js
+- React

 #### ⚡ Base de datos
 - MySQL